Brendonovich/prisma-client-rust/docs/src/pages/writing-data/update.md

 ## Updating Relations

-Using `link`, relations can be created inside `update` queries.
+Using `connect` and `disconnect`, relations can be modified inside `update` queries.

-IMPORTANT: Updating a relation this way should only be done within `update`.
-Doing so with `update_many` will cause the query to always return an `Err`.
+IMPORTANT: Updating a relation this way with `update_many` will cause the query to always return an error.
 To avoid this, set the relation's scalar fields directly.

-### Update in a Find Unique
+An effort to create stricter types to avoid this is being [tracked]().

+### Single Record

-The following example find a comment and updates the post that it is linked to.
+The following example find a comment and disconnects the post that it is related to.

 ```rust
 use prisma::{comment, post};